hwarden162/HughWardenWebsite/content/authors/admin/_index.md

 title: Hugh Warden
 ---

 I am currently a PhD student at the Institute of Genetics and Cancer, which is a part of the University of Edinburgh.
-I have just finished a rotation project with Ava Khamseh's lab on automating image preprocessing for building image based machine learning pipelines to identify mutational signatures from cell morpholody.
+I have just finished a rotation project with Ava Khamseh's lab on automating image preprocessing for building image based machine learning pipelines to identify mutational signatures from cell morphology.
 I am currently working with Greg Kudla's lab to  build an explainable AI pipeline to identify phenotypic changes associated with different mutations.

 My other interests include practical applications of hypergraphs.
 I have written the `rhype` package for using hypergraphs in R, which is available on CRAN, and I am currently writing an update to speed up matrix based functionality.